gla-rad/iala_ms2_maritime_service/source/guideline/annex-a.md

 </tr>
 <tr>
   <td><strong>Effective and robust communications</strong></td>
-  <td>A clear need was expressed for there to be an effective and robust means of communication for ship and shore users.
+  <td><p>A clear need was expressed for there to be an effective and robust means of communication for ship and shore users.
 Shore-based users require an effective means of communicating with ships to facilitate safety, security and environmental protection and to provide operational information.
-To be effective, communication with and between ships should make best use of audio/visual aids and standard phrases to minimize linguistic challenges and distractions to operators.
-Research has indicated that a high percentage of seafarers regard language incompatibility and non-standard phrases as a major problem.
-They also highlighted equipment failure and busy communication channels as concerns that needed to be addressed.</td>
+To be effective, communication with and between ships should make best use of audio/visual aids and standard phrases to minimize linguistic challenges and distractions to operators.<p></p>Research has indicated that a high percentage of seafarers regard language incompatibility and non-standard phrases as a major problem.
+They also highlighted equipment failure and busy communication channels as concerns that needed to be addressed.</p></td>
   <td>
     <ul>
-      <li>Common maritime information/data structure</li>
+      <li>Automated and standardized reporting functions</li>
       <li>Effective and robust communications</li>
     </ul>
   </td>